 \subsubsection{Description of the algorithm}

-In order to implement~\eqref{eq:sldg2d_variationalform}, the following steps have to be taken. \begin{itemize} \item Trace the corner points of the Eulerian grid cells $A_{ij}$ along the characteristics back in time to find a second order approximation~$A^*_{ij}$ of the upstream cell~$A_{ij}(t^n)$, see the left picture of figure~\ref{fig:sldg2d}. \item Determine a polynomial approximation $\varphi_{ij,m}^*$ of the adjoint problem by tracing the Gauss-Legendre points along the characteristics back in time and solve the corresponding small Vandermonde system. \item Approximate~\eqref{eq:sldg2d_variationalform} by
+In order to implement~\eqref{eq:sldg2d_variationalform}, the following steps have to be taken. \begin{itemize} \item Trace the corner points of the Eulerian grid cells $A_{ij}$ along the characteristics back in time to find a second order approximation~$A^*_{ij}$ of the upstream cell~$A_{ij}(t^n)$, see the left picture of figure~\ref{fig:sldg2d}. \item Determine a polynomial approximation $\varphi_{ij,m}^*$ of the solution of the adjoint problem, where the initial condition are the basis functions, by tracing the Gauss-Legendre points along the characteristics back in time and solve the corresponding small Vandermonde system. \item Approximate~\eqref{eq:sldg2d_variationalform} by

 where $A^*_{ij,rs}$ is the intersection of the upstream cell with the underlying Eulerian grid cells $A_{rs}$.
 In order to determine them, the intersection points between $A^*_{ij}$ and the Eulerian cells have to be found, see the black crosses in figure~\ref{fig:sldg2d}. \item Finalize by writing~\eqref{eq:sldg2d_splitintegral} as